amazon-connect/amazon-connect-streams/Documentation.md

 ### Upgrading to the Latest Version of the CCP (AKA /ccp-v2)?
 If you are migrating to the new CCP, we encourage you to upgrade to the latest version of this repository.
 You should also upgrade to [the latest version of RTC-JS](https://github.com/aws/connect-rtc-js) as well, if you are using it.
 For a complete migration guide to the new CCP, and to fully understand the differences when using Streams with the new CCP, please see this post: https://docs.aws.amazon.com/connect/latest/adminguide/upgrade-to-latest-ccp.html.
 Also see: https://docs.aws.amazon.com/connect/latest/adminguide/upgrade-ccp-streams-api.html.

-### Whitelisting
+### Allowlisting
-The first step to using the Streams API is to whitelist the pages you wish to embed.
+The first step to using the Streams API is to allowlist the pages you wish to embed.
-For our customer's security, we require that all domains which embed the CCP for a particular instance are explicitly whitelisted.
+For our customer's security, we require that all domains which embed the CCP for a particular instance are explicitly allowlisted.
 Each domain entry identifies the protocol scheme, host, and port.
 Any pages hosted behind the same protocol scheme, host, and port will be allowed to embed the CCP components which are required to use the Streams library.

-To whitelist your pages:
+To allowlist your pages:

 1. Login to your AWS Account, then navigate to the Amazon Connect console.
-2. Choose the instance alias of the instance to whitelist pages for to load the settings Overview page for your instance.
+2. Choose the instance alias of the instance to allowlist pages for to load the settings Overview page for your instance.
 3. Choose "Application integration" link on the left.
 4. Choose "+ Add Origin", then enter a domain URL, e.g.